Mergers, stock splits, and more | Robinhood

 Our Corporate Actions team is committed to making sure the changes that come with corporate actions are seamless for our customers.

 We process mandatory corporate actions, including stock splits, mergers, and spinoffs.
-For mandatory corporate actions, we’ll make sure the necessary adjustments are made in a timely manner, according to the affected company’s wishes.
+For mandatory corporate actions, we’ll make sure the necessary adjustments are made in a timely manner according to the details provided by the company undergoing the corporate action.

 We also accept orders to participate in voluntary corporate actions like tender offers or buy-backs and rights offerings.
 This allows shareholders to choose to participate or not in the event.
 The company can’t act without the shareholder’s response.